TonyHuang0327/music-guessing/README.md

    npm install

 3. **Set up Spotify API keys**
--Register your application on the Spotify Developer Dashboard.
+- Register your application on the Spotify Developer Dashboard.
--Obtain your clientId and clientSecret.
+- Obtain your clientId and clientSecret.
--Create a .env file in the project root and add your Spotify credentials:
+- Create a .env file in the project root and add your Spotify credentials:
    ```bash
    SPOTIFY_CLIENT_ID=your-client-id
    SPOTIFY_CLIENT_SECRET=your-client-secret